 Law School Team

-Rose is our client relations associate for the law school team.
-She is often the first point of contact for prospective law school applicants, connecting them with the appropriate educational consultants, and making sure they are well taken care of.
+Rose is our client liaison for the law school team.
+She is often the first point of contact for prospective law school applicants, connecting them with the appropriate admissions consultants, and making sure they are well taken care of.
 Rose has bachelor's and master's degrees in diplomacy and international relations from Seton Hall University and has worked for the U.S. State Department in Rome as well as the United Nations.

 Greg graduated from Harvard College, cum laude, with a degree in Government.
 He attended the University of Virginia School of Law, where he served on the editorial board of the Virginia Law Review and won the Virginia Trial Lawyers Association Trial Advocacy Award.
 After graduating from law school he served as a clerk on the United States Court of Appeals for the Eleventh Circuit, then became an Assistant District Attorney in Boston.
 Aside from a 2-year break from the law - when he taught middle school English and worked on a political campaign - Greg has served as a prosecutor for 10 years.
 He has been a member of the Major Felony Bureau, the Senior Trial Team, and Gun Prosecution Task Force.
 He is now the Chief of the Gang Unit at the Suffolk County District Attorney's Office.
 As Anna's first hire (10+ years and counting), Greg has been a foundational part of the Ivey Consulting Team.